-Venerable Master Hsing Yun is a Chinese Buddhist monk, author, philanthropist, and founder of the Fo Guang Shan monastic order, which has branches throughout Asia, Europe, Africa, Australia, and the Americas.
-Ordained at the age of twelve in Jiangsu Province, China, Hsing Yun has spent over seventy years as a Buddhist monk promoting what he calls “Humanistic Buddhism”—Buddhism that meets the needs of people and is integrated into all aspects of daily life.
+Venerable Master Hsing Yun (1927–2023) was a Chinese Buddhist monk, author, philanthropist, and founder of the Fo Guang Shan monastic order, which has branches throughout Asia, Europe, Africa, Australia, and the Americas.
+Ordained at the age of twelve in Jiangsu Province, China, Hsing Yun spent over seventy years as a Buddhist monk promoting what he called “Humanistic Buddhism”—Buddhism that meets the needs of people and is integrated into all aspects of daily life.

-Today Master Hsing Yun continues to travel around the world teaching the Dharma.
-He continues to write a daily column for the Merit Times, as well as to produce one-stroke calligraphy paintings.
-He is also the acting president of Buddha’s Light International Association (BLIA), a worldwide lay Buddhist service organization.
+Even after suffering a stroke in 2011, Master Hsing Yun continued to travel around the world teaching the Dharma.
+He continued to write a daily column for the Merit Times, as well as to produce one-stroke calligraphy paintings.
+He was also the founder and acting president of Buddha’s Light International Association (BLIA), a worldwide lay Buddhist service organization established in 1992.